 - Unable to sear due to low-temperature range

-- Pricey compared to most gas and charcoal grills
+- Pricey compared to most charcoal and gas grills

 Weber Genesis II E-335 Natural Gas Grill